 - Step 5: If you have ETCLink in your system, the cable must be connected to an ETCLink-enabled DMX Node.
 The ETCLink connector on your Facepanel is not supported in Emphasis. - Step 6: Connect any MIDI or SMPTE cables to the appropriate connectors on the Facepanel. - Step 7: Connect the Dell keyboard and mouse that came with the Server to the appropriate connectors on the Server.
 These connections are colour coded.
 You may also have a second keyboard connected to the Facepanel, if desired, for labeling items on the console, such as cues, groups and submasters.
 The second keyboard is not required, but may be added for convenience. - Step 8: Connect your monitors.
 There will be at least one monitor on the Server and one on the Facepanel. - Servers configured for 2D operation will only support one monitor. - Servers configured for 3D operation are supplied with a dual-video card.
 Monitors are connected to this card using a Y-cable, provided with your Server. - Expression and Insight consoles support two monitors.
-Express consoles support one monitor only.
+Express consoles support one monitor only. - Step 9: Connect power cables to Server, Facepanel, and hubs or switches.

-CAUTION: If you plug in the server it may boot - it may not wait for you to press the power button.
-If the keyboard and/or mouse are not plugged in when your power up, they will not be recognized by the Server.
+When you plug in the server it may boot - it may not wait for you to press the power button.
+If the keyboard and/or mouse are not plugged in when you power up, they will not be recognized by the Server.
 You will have to force the Server to power down, plug them in, and restart.